aylei/kubectl-debug/README.md

 ```

-* You can configure the default arguments to simplify usage, refer to [Configuration](#configuration)
+* You can pass a config file if you which to use non-default values for various things.
+Please refer to [Configuration](#configuration) for details.

 ## (Optional) Create a Secret for Use with Private Docker Registries